vuw-research-computing/raapoi-docs/docs/training/gaussian.md

 O,2.3301890394,0.5231526187,1.7996834334
 ```

-The first line !%nproc=4 specifies the number of processors that Gaussian will use to run the calculation, in this case, 4.
+The first line `!%nproc=4` specifies the number of processors that Gaussian will use to run the calculation, in this case, 4.

 We will need to make sure that the number of processes used in this file matches the number of cpus we request from Slurm

 ### Slurm Submission

-Next, create a submission script called `submit.sh` and add the following contents:
+Next, create a submission script called `submit.sh` (using nano or similar) and add the following contents:

 ```bash
 #!/bin/sh